liuhq7/HandTrackingProject/README.md

 # HandTrackingProject
-The final project of Advanced Software Paradigms course
+The final project of Advanced Software Paradigms course.